Cancer Waiting Times

 Coverage NHS Health Boards in Scotland

 Completeness Patients will only be included in the database if they have a valid CHI number.
 A patient will be excluded from reporting against the Cancer Waiting Times standards for the following reasons: (1) The patient chooses to have any part of their pathway out with NHSScotland.
-If this is before the decision to treat, they will be excluded from the 62 day standard; if after the decision to treat, they will be excluded from both standards.
+If this is before the decision to treat, they will be excluded from the 62-day standard; if after the decision to treat, they will be excluded from both standards.
 (2) The patient died before treatment.
 (3) The patient refused all treatment.
-(4) The patient was deemed a clinically complex case by the lead cancer clinician of the responsible NHS Board
+(4) The patient was deemed a clinically complex case by the lead cancer clinician of the responsible NHS Board.

-Continuity of data To remain relevant to the changing set of targets (as published in Better Cancer Care - An Action Plan), the cancer waiting times statistics published previously by ISD were replaced with a new series of figures.
-The first set of these new figures relating to these targets were first published in June 2010.
+Continuity of data To remain relevant to the changing set of targets (as published in 'Better Cancer Care, An Action Plan'), the cancer waiting times statistics published previously by PHS (formerly ISD) were replaced with a new series of figures.
+The first set of these new figures relating to these targets were published in June 2010.
 Performance against these targets was achieved by March 2011; the timescale agreed by the Scottish Government.
-These targets are considered as National Standards from 1st April 2012 and continue to be published on a quarterly basis.When making comparisons across Scotland, it should be noted that some areas reported on contain small numbers.
+These targets are considered as National Standards from 1st April 2012 and continue to be published on a quarterly basis.
+When making comparisons across Scotland, it should be noted that some areas reported on contain small numbers.
 For example, in Island NHS Boards there may be a substantial quarter-on-quarter fluctuation in the percentage of patients that started treatment within 62/31 days, which may represent the pathway of only one or two patients.

-Concepts and definitions Performance against the targets set out in Better Cancer Care – An Action Plan was achieved by March 2011; the timescale agreed by the Scottish Government.
+Concepts and definitions Performance against the targets set out in 'Better Cancer Care, An Action Plan' was achieved by March 2011; the timescale agreed by the Scottish Government.
 These targets are considered as National Standards from 1st April 2012 and continue to be published on a quarterly basis.
 The cancer waiting times standards are applicable to adult (over 16 at date of diagnosis) NHSScotland patients with a newly diagnosed primary cancer.
 To be included, the cancer type must fit into one of the listed cancer types in the Cancer Waiting Times Data and Definitions Manual.
-This manual, and further information, is available within the Guidance section of the website.
+This manual, and further information, is available on the PHS website.

-Official statistics designation National Statistics
+Official statistics designation Accredited official statistics

-Format csv
+Format CSV

 Language English